brikis98/node-backbone-skeleton/README.md

 Executing the `watch()` function does the following:

 * Runs `compass watch` if a config file is specified in `options.compass`
-* Watches over the root directory (as specified in `options.root` or `'.'` by default) and takes action any time a file changes that matches one of the keys (which are regular expressions).
+* Watches over the root directory (as specified in `options.root` or `'.'` by default) and takes action any time a file changes that matches one of the keys (globs processed using [node-glob](https://github.com/isaacs/node-glob)).
 The action taken depends on the `type`:
   * coffee: compiles the file using [CoffeeScript](http://jashkenas.github.com/coffee-script) and puts the output into the directory specified by `out`
   * template: compiles the template using [underscore.js](http://documentcloud.github.com/underscore/) and puts the output into the directory specified by `out`.
 Also adds this template by filename into the object specified in `options.templates`: e.g. if `foo.html` changed, `foo.js` would be created and `options.templates['foo']` would be set to the compiled function.
   * If `package: true` is specified, will also run [Jammit](http://documentcloud.github.com/jammit/) using the config file specified in `options.package` and put the output in the folder specified in `options.packageOut`